Data protection

 We maintain online presences within social networks and process user data in this context in order to communicate with the users active there or to offer information about us.

 We would like to point out that user data may be processed outside the European Union.
-This may result in risks for users, for example because it could make it more difficult to enforce user rights.
+This may result in risks for users because, for example, it could make it more difficult to enforce user rights.

-Furthermore, user data within social networks is generally processed for market research and advertising purposes.
-For example, user profiles can be created based on user behavior and the resulting interests of users.
-The latter may in turn be used, for example, to place advertisements within and outside the networks that presumably correspond to the interests of the users.
-Cookies are therefore generally stored on the user's computer, in which the user's usage behavior and interests are stored.
-In addition, data can also be stored in the user profiles independently of the devices used by the users (especially if they are members of the respective platforms and are logged in there).
+Furthermore, user data within social networks are generally processed for market research and advertising purposes.
+For example, user behavior and the resulting interests of users may be utilized to create user profiles.
+These may then be utilized in turn, for example, to place advertisements inside and outside the networks that presumably correspond to the interests of the users.
+For this, cookies are generally stored on the user’s computer so that their usage behavior and interests can be saved.
+In addition, data can also be stored in the user profiles independently of the devices they use (especially if they are members of the respective platforms and are logged in there).

-For a detailed description of the respective forms of processing and the opt-out options, please refer to the data protection declarations and information provided by the operators of the respective networks.
+For a detailed description of the respective forms of processing and the opt-out options, please refer to the data privacy policies and information provided by the operators of the respective networks.

 In the case of requests for information and the assertion of data subject rights, we would also like to point out that these can be asserted most effectively with the providers.
-Only the latter have access to the user data and can take appropriate measures and provide information directly.
-Should you nevertheless require assistance, you can contact us.
+They are the only ones who have access to the user data and can take appropriate measures and provide information directly.
+If you still need help, you can contact us.

-• Processed data types: Contact data (e.g. postal and e-mail addresses or telephone numbers); Content data (e.g. text or image messages and contributions as well as the information relating to them, such as information on authorship or time of creation); Usage data (e.g. page views and length of stay, click paths, intensity and frequency of use, device types and operating systems used, interactions with content and functions).
-Meta, communication and process data (e.g. IP addresses, time data, identification numbers, persons involved).
+• Types of data processed: contact data (e.g. postal and e-mail addresses or telephone numbers); content data (e.g. text or image messages and contributions and the information relating to them, such as information on authorship or time of creation); usage data (e.g. page views and length of stay, click paths, intensity and frequency of use, device types and operating systems used, interactions with content and functions); meta, communication, and process data (e.g. IP addresses, time data, identification numbers, persons involved).

-• Purposes of Processing: Communication; Feedback (e.g. collecting feedback via online form).
-Public relations work.
+• Purposes of the processing: communication; feedback (e.g. collecting feedback via online form); public relations.

 Further information on processing processes, procedures and services:

-• LinkedIn: Social network - We are jointly responsible with LinkedIn Ireland Unlimited Company for the collection (but not the further processing) of visitors' data used to create the "page insights" (statistics) of our LinkedIn profiles.
-This data includes information about the types of content users view or interact with and the actions they take.
-Details are also collected about the devices used, such as IP addresses, operating system, browser type, language settings and cookie data, as well as information from the user profiles, such as job function, country, industry, hierarchy level, company size and employment status.
-Data protection information on the processing of user data by LinkedIn can be found in LinkedIn's privacy policy: https://www.linkedin.com/legal/privacy-policy.
+• LinkedIn: social network.
+We share joint controllership with LinkedIn Ireland Unlimited Company for the collection (but not the further processing) of visitors’ data used to create the “page insights” (statistics) of our LinkedIn profiles.
+These data include information about the types of content that users view or interact with and the actions they take.
+Details about the devices used are also recorded, such as IP addresses, operating system, browser type, language settings, and cookie data, as well as information from the user profiles, such as job function, country, industry, hierarchy level, company size, and employment status.
+Data protection information on the processing of user data by LinkedIn can be found in the LinkedIn Privacy Policy: https://www.linkedin.com/legal/privacy-policy.

 Plug-ins and embedded functions and content

-We integrate functional and content elements into our online offering that are obtained from the servers of their respective providers (hereinafter referred to as "third-party providers").
-These may be, for example, graphics, videos or city maps (hereinafter uniformly referred to as "content").
+We incorporate functional and content elements into our online offering that are obtained from the servers of their respective providers (hereinafter referred to as “third-party providers”).
+These may include, for example, graphics, videos, or city maps (hereinafter uniformly referred to as “content”).

-The integration always requires that the third-party providers of this content process the IP address of the user, as they would not be able to send the content to their browser without the IP address.
+The integration always requires that the third-party providers of this content process the IP address of the user, as without the IP address they would not be able to send the content to their browser.
 The IP address is therefore required to display this content or function.
-We endeavor to only use content whose respective providers only use the IP address to deliver the content.
-Third-party providers may also use so-called pixel tags (invisible graphics, also known as "web beacons") for statistical or marketing purposes.
+We endeavor to use only such content whose respective providers use the IP address solely to deliver the content.
+Third-party providers may also use so-called pixel tags (invisible graphics, also known as “web beacons”) for statistical or marketing purposes.
 Pixel tags can be used to analyze information such as visitor traffic on the pages of this website.
-The pseudonymous information may also be stored in cookies on the user's device and contain, among other things, technical information about the browser and operating system, referring websites, time of visit and other information about the use of our online offer, but may also be linked to such information from other sources.
+The pseudonymous information may also be stored in cookies on the user’s device and contain, among other things, technical information about the browser and operating system, referring websites, visiting time and other information about the use of our online offering, but may also be linked to such information from other sources.

-Notes on legal bases: If we ask users for their consent to the use of third-party providers, the legal basis for data processing is permission.
-Otherwise, user data is processed on the basis of our legitimate interests (i.e. interest in efficient, economical and recipient-friendly services).
+Notes on legal bases: If we ask users for their consent to the use of third-party providers, the legal basis for data processing is that consent.
+Otherwise, user data are processed on the basis of our legitimate interests (i.e. interest in providing efficient, economical, and recipient-friendly services).
 In this context, we would also like to draw your attention to the information on the use of cookies in this privacy policy.

-• Processed data types: Usage data (e.g. page views and length of stay, click paths, intensity and frequency of use, device types and operating systems used, interactions with content and functions).
-Meta, communication and process data (e.g. IP addresses, time data, identification numbers, persons involved).
+• Types of data processed: usage data (e.g. page views and length of stay, click paths, intensity, and frequency of use, device types and operating systems used, interactions with content and functions); meta, communication, and process data (e.g. IP addresses, time data, identification numbers, persons involved).

-• Purposes of processing: Provision of our online services and user-friendliness.
-Provision of contractual services and fulfillment of contractual obligations.
+• Purposes of the processing: provision of our online offering and user-friendliness; performance of contractual services and fulfillment of contractual obligations.

-• Storage and deletion: Deletion in accordance with the information in the section "General information on data storage and deletion".
-Storage of cookies for up to 2 years (Unless otherwise stated, cookies and similar storage methods may be stored on users' devices for a period of two years).
+• Storage and deletion: deletion in accordance with the information in the section “General information on data storage and deletion”.
+Storage of cookies for up to two years (unless otherwise stated, cookies and similar storage methods may be stored on users’ devices for a period of two years).

 Further information on processing processes, procedures and services:

-Data protection for applications and in the application process
+Data protection for job applications and in the application process

-We ask you to inform yourself regularly about the content of our privacy policy.
-We will adapt the privacy policy as soon as changes to the data processing carried out by us make this necessary.
+We urge you to keep yourself updated on the content of our privacy policy.
+We amend the privacy policy as soon as any changes in our data processing make this necessary.
 We will inform you as soon as the changes require an act of cooperation on your part (e.g. consent) or other individual notification.

-If we provide addresses and contact information of companies and organizations in this privacy policy, please note that the addresses may change over time and please check the information before contacting us.
+If we provide addresses and contact information of companies and organizations in this privacy policy, please note that the addresses may change over time, so please check these details before contacting us.